Unit 5 of 5

 Sample Practice Questions

-A) The strict scrutiny test, which requires the government to demonstrate that the law is narrowly tailored to achieve a compelling state interest
+B) Strict scrutiny, which requires the state to prove the law is narrowly tailored to achieve a compelling government interest

 Show Answer